lionelsaxer/Jobs_Data_Analysis_Project/README.md

 The data set contains a multitude of job postings in the area of data from all around the world.
 It was collected by the YouTuber and Data Analyst [Luke Barousse](https://www.lukebarousse.com/) to gain insights about the desired skills and salaries in the data job market.
 The full data set can be accessed here: <https://datanerd.tech/>.

 # Tools I Use
-To dive into the data and derive insights, I harness the power of several key 🛠️ tools.
+To dive into the data and derive insights, I harness the power of several key tools 🛠️.

 - **SQL**: The basis for my analysis.
 It allows me to access and query the data set on data job postings.
 - **Python**: Used to futher clean and present the insights to obtain answers for the questions posed.